 INTRODUCTION

 Poultry is one of the fastest growing segments of livestock/agriculture sector and contributes a major share in terms of protein supplementation from eggs and meat.
-India is the 2nd largest producer of eggs and 5thrank in poultry meat production in the world (BAHS-2024).The backyard poultry keepers are primarily agricultural labourers keeping small size backyard poultry flock as secondary occupation with marginal land holding and low annual family income (Bharti et al. 2018).
+India is the 2nd largest producer of eggs and rank 5th in poultry meat production in the world (BAHS-2024).The backyard poultry keepers are primarily agricultural labourers keeping small size backyard poultry flock as secondary occupation with marginal land holding and low annual family income (Bharti et al. 2018).
 Backyard poultry farming has always been accepted as a viable enterprise for poverty reduction, employment generation and nutritional security for rural communities.
-According to (20th livestock census 2019) total poultry population estimated to be 851.81 million which has increased by 16.8 % over the previous census.
+According to 20th livestock census 2019, total poultry population estimated to be 851.81 million which has increased by 16.8 % over the previous census.
 Total Backyard poultry in the country is 317.07 million where as commercial is 534.74 million in 2019 (Launch of 21st Livestock Census-2024).The backyard poultry has increased by around 46% as compared to previous Census.
 Percentage share of Uttar Pradesh in egg production in India is 3.29 in 2022-23 (Annual Report-2023-24).Total meat production of Uttar Pradesh in the year 2021-22 was 1127.60 thousand tons, out of which poultry contribution was 31.85%.
 (Pragati Pustika-2022).

 The meat and egg of backyard poultry are more highly valued than that of farms produced birds due to its comparatively superior taste and texture.
 Traditionally, the village poultry in rural areas is based on non-descript breeds of poultry and their productivity is also very low as compared to improved Backyard poultry farming.
-Although the native birds are of low producers with less body weight, they are adaptability to the environment and resistant to diseases (Kumar et al. 2016).
+Although the native birds are of low producers with less body weight, they are more easily adapted to the environment and resistant to diseases (Kumar et al. 2016).
 In backyard system, 74 million (77.8%) out of 95 million layers are of indigenous type.
 However, only 29% of layers are of indigenous type out of total layers in farms and backyard put together (DAHD, 2019).Chabro a multicolored dual purpose birds developed by Central Poultry Develop Organization (CPDO), Chandigarh.
 The birds have potential to produce more eggs and meat than desi bird.
 This breed has multicolored plumage, longer shank, high general immune competence, faster growth than desi bird and more eggs.
 It incorporates the qualities of pure breeds such as Red Cornish, White Rock, and Black Rock.
 Enabling it to survive in various climatic conditions.
 It has been crossbred in such a way that it possesses both the rapid growth characteristics of broiler chickens and the hardiness of native chickens.
-Keeping in view, the present study was undertaken to study the growth, age at first lay, egg production and survivability of Chabro birds in Jalaun district of Uttar Pradesh
+Keeping in view, the present study was undertaken to study the growth, age at first lay, egg production and survivability of Chabro birds in Jalaun district of Uttar Pradesh.

 MATERIALS AND METHODS